Improving randomized controlled trial analysis via data-adaptive borrowing: Real-data Application

 Table \ref{tab:est_res-diabetes} reports the estimated results.
-The benchmark estimator AIPW shows that BIL has a significant treatment effect on reducing the glucose level solely based on the IMAGINE-1 study.
-Due to potential population bias, the ACW and PPP estimates for the treatment effects, albeit significant, are slightly different from the AIPW estimator, which may be subject to possible biases of the ECs.
-After filtering out $12$ incompatible patients from the control group of the IMAGINE-3 study by our adaptive LASSO selection, the final integrative estimate is closer to the AIPW but has a narrower confidence interval.
-According to our adaptive analysis result, BIL is significantly more effective than regular GL at glycemic control when used for patients with Type I diabetes mellitus.
+The trial-only estimator $\widehat{\tau}_{\aipw}$ shows that the basal Insulin Lispro has a significant treatment effect on reducing the glucose level solely based on the IMAGINE-1 study.
+Due to potential population bias, the naively integrative estimators $\widehat{\tau}_{\acw}$ and $\widehat{\tau}_{\ppp}$, albeit significant, are slightly different from $\widehat{\tau}_{\aipw}$, which may be subject to possible biases of the external controls.
+After filtering out the incompatible patients from the external controls by our adaptive lasso selection, the final integrative estimates $\widehat{\tau}_{\acw}^{\lasso}$ and $\widehat{\tau}_{\acw,\gbm}^{\lasso}$ are closer to the benchmark but have narrower confidence intervals.
+According to our adaptive analysis result, basal Insulin Lispro is significantly more effective than regular Insulin Glargine at glycemic control when used for patients with Type I diabetes mellitus.

-Next, we focus on comparing the performances of $\widehat{\tau}_{\aipw}$ and $\widehat{\tau}_{\acw}^{\lasso}$ to highlight the advantages of our dynamic borrowing framework.
-To accomplish it, we retain the size of the treatment group but create $100$ sub-samples by randomly selecting $N_{c}^{s}$ patients from its control group, where $N_{c}^{s}=10,15,\cdots,150,153$.
-Then, the patients treated by regular GL in the IMAGINE-3 study are augmented to each selected sub-sample and the treatment effect is evaluated upon the hybrid control arms design.
+Next, we compare the performances of $\widehat{\tau}_{\aipw}$ with our data-adaptive integrative estimates to highlight the advantages of our dynamic borrowing framework.
+To accomplish it, we retain the size of the treatment group but create $100$ sub-samples by randomly selecting $N_{c}^{s}$ patients from its control group, where $N_{c}^{s}=10,\ldots,153$.
+Then, the patients treated with regular Insulin Glargine in the IMAGINE-3 study are augmented to each selected sub-sample and the treatment effect is evaluated upon the hybrid control arms design.
 Figure \ref{fig:AIPW_ACW_figs} presents the average probabilities of successfully detecting $\tau<-0.1$, the so-called probability of success, against the size of sub-samples.
-When solely utilizing patients from the IMAGINE-1 study, the AIPW produces a probability of success larger than $0.8$ only if the size of the control group is larger than $25$.
-Combined with the IMAGINE-3 study, it refines the treatment effect estimation and only $15$ patients are needed in the concurrent control group to attain a probability of success higher than $0.8$.
-Therefore, by properly leveraging the ECs, we may accelerate drug development by decreasing the number of patients on the concurrent control, thereby reducing the duration and cost of the clinical trial.
+When solely utilizing patients from the IMAGINE-1 study, $\widehat{\tau}_{\aipw}$ produces a probability of success larger than $0.8$ only if the size of the control group is larger than $25$.
+Combined with the IMAGINE-3 study, $\widehat{\tau}_{\acw}^{\lasso}$ and $\widehat{\tau}_{\acw,\gbm}^{\lasso}$ refine the treatment effect estimation and only $15$ patients are needed in the concurrent control group to attain a probability of success higher than $0.8$.
+Therefore, by properly leveraging the external controls, we may accelerate drug development by decreasing the number of patients on the concurrent control, thereby reducing the duration and cost of the clinical trial.